Truncated long-range percolation of words on the square lattice: Acknowledgements

 \section{Acknowledgements}

-The research of Pablo Gomes was partially supported by FAPESP, grant 2023/13453-5.
-Ot\'avio Lima was partially supported by CAPES.
-Roger Silva was partially supported by FAPEMIG, grants APQ-00774-21 and APQ-0868-21.
+The research of Pablo Gomes was partially supported by FAPESP, grant 2023/13453-5 and grant 2025/27064-6.
+Ot\'avio Lima was partially supported by CAPES and FAPESP, grant 2025/04550-2.
+Roger Silva was partially supported by FAPEMIG, grant APQ-06547-24.
+The authors are grateful to the referee for a careful evaluation and helpful comments, which contributed to improving this manuscript.